tum-pbs/PhiFlow/documentation/gui.md

 A key part of any [FieldSequenceModel](../phi/model.py) is that it contains two or three-dimensional fields which can change over time.
 How these fields are generated and how they evolve is up to the application.
 They could change as part of an evolving fluid simulation, they could be the predictions of a neural network that is being optimized or they could simply be a sequence read from disc.

 In any case, these fields must be exposed to the GUI.
 This is done by calling the inherited `add_field` method in the constructor.
-Its first argument is the name (can contain unicode characters) and the second is a field generator, typically a lambda expression.
+Its first argument is the name (can contain unicode characters) and the second is a channel generator, typically a lambda expression.

 A simple example, generating random fields could look like this